DinoChiesa/ApigeeEdge-Java-WsSec-Signature/example-bundle/README.md

 ## Notes

-* If you modify the sogmed payload in any way, before passing it to the callout for verification, the verification will fail.
-For example if you "pretty print" the WS-Security header, inserting whitespace, the subsequent verification will fail.
+* If you modify the signed payload in any way before passing it to the callout for verification, the verification will fail.
+For example if you "pretty print" the WS-Security header, inserting whitespace between elements or attributes, the subsequent verification will fail.
 So don't do that.
-Sometimes tools like Postman can pretty print things for you.
+Sometimes tools like Postman can silently pretty print things for you.
 Be aware.

 Happy Signing!